owagner/hm2mqtt/README.md

 Note that incoming messages are accepted on both the symbolic and the address channel name.

 A special topic is *prefix/connected*.
-It holds an enum value which denotes whether the adapter is currently running and connected to HM.
+It holds an enum value which denotes whether the adapter is currently running (1) and connected to HM (2).
 It's set to 0 on disconnect using a MQTT will.

 Homematic Data types